 For 154 years, Mt.
-Washington Auto Road has been attracting visitors from all over the New England area.
+Washington Auto Road has been attracting visitors from all over New England.
 Located just 25 minutes north of North Conway, this privately owned and operated auto road stretches 4,618 feet and reaches more than a mile into the sky at its highest peak.

 During summer months, Mt.
 Washington Auto Road offers both guided tours and tours that allow you to drive yourself.
-If you are comfortable with hikes and narrow mountain roads, you can hop into your own car and follow the meandering turns and narrow passes to the top.
+If you are comfortable with heights and narrow mountain roads, you can hop into your own car and follow the meandering turns and narrow passes to the top.
 When you begin your journey at the Toll House, you will be given a cd that narrates the history, weather and other features of this spectacular drive.
-In addition, you will get your very own, famous “This car climbed Mt.
+In addition, you will get your very own, famous “This Car Climbed Mt.
 Washington” bumper sticker.

 If you’d rather just go along for the ride, the guided tour is a perfect choice.
 This 2 hour round trip excursion takes you by van to the summit.
 At the top of the mountain, you will have time to explore, visit the museums and gift shops and even grab a bite to eat.